iiasa/message_doc/source/message_globiom/annex/message/4_energy_flows.rst

 .. math::
    Xs....lt

-In principle the secondary energy balance is built up in the same way as the two previous ones (sections 5.1.2 and 5.1.3).
+In principle the secondary energy balance is built up in the same way as the two previous ones (sections :ref:`distbal` and :ref:`transmibal`).
 It matches the production of central conversion technologies to the requirements of the transmission  systems.
 Secondary energy imports and exports of secondary energy are usually assigned to level :math:`X`.

 .. math::
    \sum_{rvs}\epsilon _{rvs}\times Xrvs..lt + \sum_{rv\sigma }\beta _{rv\sigma}^s \times Xrv\sigma ..lt - \sum_{svs}Tsvs..lt +\\ \sum _{c,p}IXscp.lt - \sum _{c,p}EXscp.lt \geq 0